By Hope Wingo

 My tract ministry began in November of 2015, and yes, I’m ashamed to admit that it took me 59 years to actually become a “doer” of the Word.
-If I remember correctly, it was a YouTube message by Pastor J.D.
-Farag that sparked me to get up and do something.
+If I remember correctly, a single sermon gave me the motivation to get up and do something.

 Over the course of a weekend, the reality that these really are the last days burned in my spirit, and I realized that if I was going to do anything for the Lord during this lifetime, I needed to start right then.

 So began my tract ministry.

 I started off with a very simple message that included the basic plan of salvation, then I continued to edit the original until it portrayed a more complete picture of the Gospel.
 I would hand out a few copies, edit the page, then hand out a few more.
 This process was repeated many times until I finally settled on the current version.

 From the very beginning, I realized a God-given boldness that I had never known before; a boldness to walk up to people without fearing what I should say.
 Even so, I’ll admit that the first few times were a little awkward.
 I’d hand out a tract, then turn and dodge behind the nearest vehicle.
 Thankfully, those initial jitters did not last long.